jian-yu/ipfs-connector/README.md

 # IPFS-CONNECTOR

-this resposity is aim to test ipfs now!
+this repository aim to test ipfs now!